marticliment/ElevenClock/.github/ISSUE_TEMPLATE/bug-report--something-is-not-working-as-expected-.md

 ### 🟠🟠 If ElevenClock does not show or shows weirdly on primary screens, see #333
 ### 🟠🟠 If ElevenClock is showing over a fullscreen window, enable "Hide on fullscreen window from the settings"
+### 🟠🟠 If the issue is with the context menu, this has been fixed and will come with the next release
+### 🟠🟠 If the issue is with the bottom cropped text of the clock, this has been fixed and will come with the next release

 </b>

 ## Describe the bug